museumsforall/beautiful-jekyll/index.md

 <center>
 	<H2> Changing the Museum Experience </H2>
 	<H3> Without Museums For All...  </H3>
 	<p> Without Museums for All, there may be no outlet for someone to voice their criticisms of the museum or an exhibit.
-Without having that platform, we observed our visitors leaving the museum feeling ambivalent at best, but probably angry with the way sensitive issues were handled.
-We want to intervene on their experience so that their concerns can be addressed and they can find validation in joining an ongoing conversation.</p>
+Without having that platform, we observed our visitors leaving the museum feeling ambivalent at best, and a few angry with the way sensitive issues were handled.
+We want to improve their experience in museums so that their concerns can be addressed and they can find validation in joining an ongoing conversation.</p>
 </center>

 <center>